Fujifilm X-A1 vs Olympus E-M10 III

-Both the X-A1 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+Both the X-A1 and the E-M10 III have been discontinued, but can regularly be found used on ebay.
 The X-A1 was replaced by the Fujifilm X-A2, while the E-M10 III was followed by the Olympus E-M10 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X-A1 and E-M10 III can be found, respectively, in the Fujifilm X-A1 Manual (free pdf) or the online Olympus E-M10 III Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-A1 or the Olympus E-M10 III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.